awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 BEST\_FIT\_PROGRESSIVE
  AWS Batch will select additional instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types with a lower cost per unit vCPU\.
 If additional instances of the previously selected instance types aren't available, AWS Batch will select new instance types\.
 SPOT\_CAPACITY\_OPTIMIZED
  AWS Batch will select one or more instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted\.
 This allocation strategy is only available for Spot Instance compute resources\.
+SPOT\_PRICE\_CAPACITY\_OPTIMIZED
+The price and capacity optimized allocation strategy looks at both price and capacity to select the Spot Instance pools that are the least likely to be interrupted and have the lowest possible price\.
+This allocation strategy is only available for Spot Instance compute resources\.
-With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` allocation strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to go above `maxvCpus` to meet your capacity requirements\.
+With `BEST_FIT_PROGRESSIVE`, `SPOT_CAPACITY_OPTIMIZED`, and `SPOT_PRICE_CAPACITY_OPTIMIZED` \(recommended\) allocation strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to go above `maxvCpus` to meet your capacity requirements\.
 In this event, AWS Batch never exceeds `maxvCpus` by more than a single instance\.
 *Required*: No
 *Type*: String
 *Allowed values*: `BEST_FIT_PROGRESSIVE | SPOT_CAPACITY_OPTIMIZED`